RTXteam/RTX/README.md

 SSL/TLS temination and proxying of HTTP traffic to `localhost:8080`.
 The SSL site certificate was generated using Letsencrypt (certbot&nbsp;v0.27.0).
-ARAX and all of its database dependencies run inside a Docker container (Docker&nbsp;v19.03.5) on that instance that is configured to map TCP ports as
+ARAX and all of its database dependencies run inside a Docker container (Docker&nbsp;v19.03.5) on that instance that is configured to map host:container TCP ports as follows:
-follows:

 - 7473:7473
 - 7474:7474